-- The proposed ordinance is required for compliance with Federal or State law or regulation; - The proposed ordinance relates to the issuance or refinancing of debt; - □ The proposed ordinance relates to the adoption of budgets or budget amendments, including revenue sources necessary to fund the budget; - □ The proposed ordinance is required to implement a contract or an agreement, including, but not limited to, any Federal, State, local, or private grant or other financial assistance accepted by the municipal government; - The proposed ordinance is an emergency ordinance; - The ordinance relates to procurement; or - The proposed ordinance is enacted to implement the following: - a.
-Part II of Chapter 163, Florida Statutes, relating to growth policy, county and municipal planning, and land development regulation, including zoning, development orders, development agreements and development permits; - b.
-Sections 190.005 and 190.046, Florida Statutes, regarding community development districts; - c.
-Section 553.73, Florida Statutes, relating to the Florida Building Code; or - d.
+- X The proposed ordinance is required for compliance with Federal or State law or regulation; - □ The proposed ordinance relates to the issuance or refinancing of debt; - □ The proposed ordinance relates to the adoption of budgets or budget amendments, including revenue sources necessary to fund the budget; - □ The proposed ordinance is required to implement a contract or an agreement, including, but not limited to, any Federal, State, local, or private grant or other financial assistance accepted by the municipal government; - □ The proposed ordinance is an emergency ordinance; - □ The ordinance relates to procurement; or - The proposed ordinance is enacted to implement the following: - a.
+Development orders and development permits, as those terms are defined in section 163.3164, Florida Statutes, and development agreements, as authorized under sections 163.3220-163.3243, Florida Statutes; - b.
+Comprehensive plan amendments and land development regulation amendments initiated by an application by a private party other than the City; - c.
+Sections 190.005 and 190.046, Florida Statutes, regarding community development districts; - d.
+Section 553.73, Florida Statutes, relating to the Florida Building Code; or - e.
 Section 633.202, Florida Statutes, relating to the Florida Fire Prevention Code.